ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-for-woocommerce.md

 Leaving the integration unchanged will lead to mismatches between WooCommerce and Resurs Bank that may prevent future captures or refunds and require manual intervention.

+#### Conditions required for capturing payments

+The plugin only allows capturing a Resurs Bank payment if certain conditions are met:

+- The order must have an attached `Payment` object with a valid `Order` structure.
+- The payment must **not** be in a `REJECTED`, `FROZEN`, or `INSPECTION` state.
+- The list of `possibleActions` provided by Resurs Bank must contain either `CAPTURE` or `PARTIAL_CAPTURE`.
+- The payment must not yet be fully captured.

+These rules are enforced through the Resurs Bank API.
+If the payment fails any of the checks above, capture functionality will not be available through the plugin and must instead be handled manually in the Resurs Bank Merchant Portal.

 ### Callbacks

 Callbacks are notifications sent to a specified URL when a payment